Tara and Bob Klager raise Certified Animal Welfare Approved by A Greener World (AGW) sheep…

 For over 50 years, TK Ranch has been committed to taking care of the wild prairie and producing quality beef for Albertans.
 Situated about a three-hour drive southeast of Edmonton, 10,000-acre TK Ranch is located in the endangered northern fescue grasslands of east-central Alberta.
-Thomas Koehler Biggs established TK Ranch back in 1956; today, three generations live and work on the ranch, raising Certified Animal Welfare Approved by A Greener World (AGW) pigs and Certified Grassfed by AGW beef cattle and meat sheep.
+Thomas Koehler Biggs established TK Ranch back in 1956; today, three generations live and work on the ranch, raising Certified Animal Welfare Approved by A Greener World (AGW) pigs and Certified Grassfed by AGW beef cattle.

 Building both sustainability and profitability into the TK Ranch model has been integral to the farm’s mission – and its success.
 In 1995, with plummeting beef prices, the Biggs family faced some very tough decisions about their future on the ranch, and even if they could continue ranching.
 In response, they came up with a business model that was almost unheard of back then.
 As Colleen Biggs says, “Instead of being defeated by the conventional commodity-based system, we decided to create an alternative to the mainstream.”
 The Biggs decided to stop selling their beef to the commodity market and to explore direct marketing their grassfed beef: “It didn’t take us long to fully understand that the only way to make change in agriculture was to become the change itself.”

-Cattle and sheep on TK Ranch graze on wild prairie grasses most of the year.
+Cattle on TK Ranch graze on wild prairie grasses most of the year.
 “Our native northern fescue grasses are very high in protein and nutrition, and unlike tame grasses, maintain their quality when dried,” Colleen states.
-“These wild grasses sustained the buffalo for millennia and we are very fortunate to have them available for our cattle and sheep.”
+“These wild grasses sustained the buffalo for millennia and we are very fortunate to have them available for our cattle.”
 When the snow becomes too deep for the animals to graze through, they are moved to their wintering grounds.

-The cold Alberta winters can make it extremely difficult to produce grassfed beef and lamb year-round, which is why most producers supplement their cattle and sheep with grain over the winter months.
-But the Biggs aren’t your average producers: They manage 1,000 acres of hayland specifically to provide winter feed for their grassfed cattle and sheep, baling up the hay each summer for the following winter months.
+The cold Alberta winters can make it extremely difficult to produce grassfed beef year-round, which is why most producers supplement their cattle with grain over the winter months.
+But the Biggs aren’t your average producers: They manage 1,000 acres of hayland specifically to provide winter feed for their grassfed cattle, baling up the hay each summer for the following winter months.
 The cattle are rounded up at the start of the winter and moved to this hayland area, where they are fed around 10 round bales per day all winter, with portable wind breaks offering shelter from the winter wind.
 Colleen and Dylan have also installed energy efficient waterers on the haylands, so the animals have a constant supply of fresh water in the cold winter months.

-Like their cattle and sheep, Colleen and Dylan’s pasture-raised Berkshire-Duroc hogs never receive sub-therapeutic antibiotics, animal by-products or chemical insecticides.
+Like their cattle, Colleen and Dylan’s pasture-raised Berkshire-Duroc hogs never receive sub-therapeutic antibiotics, animal by-products or chemical insecticides.
 They are raised the old-fashioned way—with access to fresh air, sunshine, clean water and pasture their entire lives.
 The Biggs believe this makes a difference not only in their pigs’ lives, but also in the quality of the pork they produce.